ozydingo/abigstick/_posts/2020-03-17-budget-slacker.md

 Seven small steps, and your app is up and running.

+{% include post_image.html class="padded-image" name="pie.png" width="300px" alt="Budget Slacker architecture" title="Architecture"%}

 ### handle_pubsub_message

 Later in this post we'll discuss deploying the PubSub topic using Deployments Manager.
-But if you're actuallly following along, just [spin one up](https://cloud.google.com/pubsub/docs/quickstarts) in the console  for now.
+But if you're actually following along, just [spin one up](https://cloud.google.com/pubsub/docs/quickstarts) in the console  for now.
 You just need to give it a name.

 This function will be triggered by the messages that `handle_slack_command` puts onto this PubSub topic.
 In the main entry point function, we'll [verify the message authenticity](https://api.slack.com/docs/verifying-requests-from-slack), then decode the PubSub message and act accordingly.